bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.48.1 - 2026/03/05 =
+* Dev - bookacti_encrypt and bookacti_decrypt functions now return an empty string in case of failure

 = 1.16.48 - 2026/02/09 =
 * Feature - Offer to refund the cancelled bookings after deleting a (group of) event(s) and cancelling its bookings from the calendar editor